Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Appendix

 \subsection{Worker Sample}

 This appendix provides details on the characteristics of the worker sample.

 Appendix Table~\ref{tab:summ_worker} provides summary statistics on workers.
 The sample is diverse in terms of age, gender, and racial background.
-The average worker is approximately 40 years old, with a standard deviation of 13.8 years.
-About 49 percent of workers are male, and 95 percent were born in the U.S. The majority identify as White (70 percent), followed by Black (12 percent), Asian (9 percent), and individuals of mixed or other racial backgrounds.
+The average worker is approximately \getval{worker_age_mean} years old, with a standard deviation of \getval{worker_age_sd} years.
+About \getval{worker_pct_male} percent of workers are male, and \getval{worker_pct_born_usa} percent were born in the U.S. The majority identify as White (\getval{worker_pct_white} percent), followed by Black (\getval{worker_pct_black} percent), Asian (\getval{worker_pct_asian} percent), and individuals of mixed or other racial backgrounds.

 Appendix Figure~\ref{fig:hist_tasks} shows the distribution of encryption task performance.
-Workers completed an average of 19.67 encryptions, with a standard deviation of 5.91.
-The average number of encryption attempts was 20.92.
+Workers completed an average of \getval{worker_enc_mean} encryptions, with a standard deviation of \getval{worker_enc_sd}.
+The average number of encryption attempts was \getval{worker_att_mean}.
 The distribution is approximately normal, with most workers completing between 10 and 30 encryptions.